MicrosoftDocs/dataexplorer-docs/kusto/management/show-databases.md

 ---
 title: .show databases command
-description: Learn how to use the `.show databases` command to show records of databases that the user has access to. ms.reviewer: orspodek ms.topic: reference ms.date: 05/24/2023
+description: Learn how to use the `.show databases` command to show records of databases in the cluster that the user has access to. ms.reviewer: orspodek ms.topic: reference ms.date: 05/24/2023